seinecle/blog/_posts/2023-03-18-contributing-to-gephi.md

 **I would like to emphasize that on this channel the most important are contributions (things you can do), not suggestions (things others should do...).
 The entire group of Gephi core contributors are pretty overwhelmed already, let's give them so help, not a wishlist! :-)**

-## f.
-Are you a consultant / free-lancer / slasher?
+## Are you a consultant / free-lancer / slasher?
-### Do organize trainings and workshops!
+### 8. Organize trainings and workshops!
 It is not always super clear that **Gephi as a topic and as an asset is for everyone** - it doesn't have to be contained to the gephi.org website or in the Gephi software.
 You can develop a free or commercial and / or for-profit activity about Gephi.
 One obvious activity would be training sessions or workshops about Gephi, or any consulting activity in a given sector, leveraging Gephi.
 Maybe that when this gets clarified, we'll see a broader offer for trainings in Gephi?

 **What to expect from it?**

 Designing a training or workshop about Gephi is always a great occasion to re-learn what had become habitual.
 Besides the revenues you will generate from it, it will also establish your credentials in the domain.

-## g.
-Are you an indie developer, a startup or a larger company with resources for R&D?
+## Are you an indie developer, a startup or a larger company with resources for R&D?
-### Develop the ecosystem around Gephi!
+### 9. Develop the ecosystem around Gephi!

 Gephi provides hooks of an outstanding quality, that make it super convenient to develop your projects with a strong base:
 * the [Gephi Toolkit](https://gephi.org/toolkit/) is a standalone Java library that provides all the goodness of Gephi in of your projects, out of the box, with plenty of documentation